natewbrooks/positive-professionals/src/pages/index.md

     syndrome.
 Embrace alternative perspectives, see new possibilities, and make value-centered decisions for yourself and your team.
 Reframe negative experiences into gifts and opportunities.
 Increase personal energy and resilience by aligning actions and values.
-Delight customers with exceptional listening, collaboration, and innovation skills.
   header: Our services
   services:
     - description: Attend a workshop to develop and find meaningful solutions among peers.